-- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee agrees that the Public Pedestrian Access Easement located on portions of Lessee's fee owned upland property shall remain open to the public and that no structures or improvements shall be erected, nor any personal property placed, that would obstruct or prevent public access to and within the Easement. - Lessee shall not place signs or advocate in any other manner to prevent or discourage public use of the Public Pedestrian Access Easement. - Lessee assumes responsibility for the maintenance of the riprap bankline within the Lease Premises. - Lessee and the public shall have equal rights to access the stairs on the lease premises and Lessee shall not exclude the public from use of the stairs, install any structures to prevent public use of the stairs, nor post signage or advocate in any manner against public use of the stairs. - Lessee agrees and acknowledges that the hazards associated with climate change may require additional maintenance or protection strategies regarding the improvements on the lease premises.
+- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee agrees and acknowledges that the Public Pedestrian Access Easement located on portions of Lessee's fee-owned upland property shall remain open to the public and that no structures or improvements shall be erected, nor any personal property placed, that would obstruct or prevent public access to and along the Easement. - Lessee shall place no signs or advocate in any other manner to prevent or discourage public use of the Public Pedestrian Access Easement. - Lessee assumes responsibility for the maintenance of the riprap bankline within the Lease Premises. - Lessee agrees and acknowledges that the hazards associated with climate change may require additional maintenance or protection strategies regarding the improvements on the lease premises. - The provisions of Section 3, Paragraph 8 shall also extend to the period of Lessee's unauthorized occupation of state-owned lands, from February 22, 2023 through October 18, 2023.